 - Ask your doctor to explain the risks and benefits of any proposed test or treatment quantitatively.
 Get percentages for risks and compare them to the risks of activities you tolerate every day.
 For instance, your annual risk of dying in a motor vehicle accident is 0.016%.
 You’d be surprised how many worrisome side effects to drugs, for example, occur at an even lower frequency.

-I have a small cadre of patients who suffer from symptoms more horrible than I can describe, some with known diagnoses and some without.
-In all cases, my ability to help them is tragically limited.
-Sometimes I want to ignore these patients.
-Sometimes I cringe when they call, not because I don’t like them or because they complain to me too much or because I don’t care about them but because I have so little real relief to offer them.
-I know how much my simply being present and being willing to listen has meant to them (they tell me this all the time) and I don’t discount it.
-And I do my best to diagnose and treat what problems I can and sympathize with them when I can’t.
-But it’s hard.
+In the past, I’ve had a small cadre of patients who suffered from symptoms more horrible than I can describe, some with known diagnoses and some without.
+In all cases, my ability to help them was tragically limited.
+Sometimes I wanted to ignore these patients.
+Sometimes I cringed when they’d call, not because I didn’t like them or because they complained to me too much or because I didn’t care about them but because I had so little real relief to offer them.
+I knew how much my simply being present and being willing to listen meant to them (they told me this all the time) and I didn’t discount it.
+And I did my best to diagnose and treat what problems I could and sympathize with them when I couldn’t.
+But was hard.
+It is hard.
 I must constantly be on guard not to fall under the influence of all the thought errors and biases I’ve described here.
 So while I hope everyone who reads this post finds it helpful, I have to confess that the person to whom I actually wrote it was myself.

 NEXT WEEK: Marriage As A Business Proposal